pawanalur/scs/README.md

   - Have the "Reset" button display "Discard" on isStarted: DONE
   - Add the hidden logic for button "G": DONE
   - Create sample JSON's for "Actions, Sleep, Eat, and Exercise" based on planned DB: DONE, Added to .gitignore as temporary.

-  - Update Timer to start from "Current Time - Action Start At" instead of 00:00:00, and add logic to actually work as a timer.
+  - Update Timer to start from "Current Time - Action Start At" instead of 00:00:00, and add logic to actually work as a timer: DONE.
   - Have the submit button work to save into these temporary JSON's, depending on ActionType.
 Add validators and warning labels.
   - Have the "Update" button work to save into these temporary JSON's.
 Add validators and warning labels.
+Move all inputs into it's own component.
+  - Create a popup for the G button, and add a food description, and an optional image to generate Calories, Sugar, Protein.

 - Update color logic for bars.
 - Create the "Phyical Energy Log"
 - Create the "Mental Energy Log"
-- Create a popup for the G button, and add a food description, and an optional image to generate Calories, Sugar, Protein.
+- Create the Login and Signup pages.